 Once the process is completed, the judge seals the ballot in an envelope and keeps it in a separate secure container designated as ‘provisional’.
 Provisional ballots are never tabulated at the time they are filled out, as this would defeat their purpose entirely.

 Provisional ballots are returned to each County Board of Elections office on Election Night.
-Each corresponding voter’s situation is subsequently analyzed over the course of the following week (7 or 10 days) prior to County Canvass Day, the date upon which results are finalized at a county level.
+Each corresponding voter’s situation is subsequently researched in order for their eligibility to be determined.

 Part of the information required of the voter during the provisional voting process is their contact information.
 During the provisional research process, a provisional voter may be contacted by the Board of Elections office in order to obtain more information if necessary.

-On Canvass Day, research is presented to each respective county’s Board of Elections, identifying whether each ballot is or is not considered by the office staff to be valid with accompanying legal reasoning.
-After the final determination is made on any ballots for which a determination must be made by the Board, the valid ballots are tabulated using the DS850 Central Count Tabulator and added to final county election totals.
+Research is presented to each respective county’s appointed Board of Elections, identifying whether each ballot is or is not considered by office staff to be valid with accompanying legal reasoning.
+After the final determination is made for all ballots, the valid ballots are tabulated using the DS850 Central Count Tabulator and added to final county election totals.

-When a voter votes a provisional ballot, they are also given a set of instructions explaining how they may check to see if their ballot was accepted or not after it has been considered on Canvass Day.
+When a voter votes a provisional ballot, they are also given a set of instructions explaining how they may check to see if their ballot was accepted or not after it has been considered.
 Elections personnel will not directly contact provisional voters with this information.